-With the exception of the Class A8 and Class A9 Certificates, the certificates are not insured by any financial guaranty insurance policy.
 The excess interest, overcollateralization, subordination, loss allocation and limited cross-collateralization features, together with the primary mortgage insurance and interest rate swap agreement, all as described in this prospectus supplement, are intended to enhance the likelihood that holders of more senior classes will receive regular payments of interest and principal, but are limited in nature and may be insufficient to cover all losses on the mortgage loans.

 Excess Interest and Overcollateralization.
-In order to maintain overcollateralization, it will be necessary that the mortgage loans in each mortgage pool generate more interest than is needed to pay interest on the related offered certificates, as well as that mortgage pool's allocable portion of fees and expenses of the trust fund, any swap payments owed to the swap counterparty and any premiums on the certificate guaranty insurance policies owed to the certificate insurer.
-We expect that the mortgage loans will generate more interest than is needed to pay those amounts, at least during certain periods, because the weighted average of the interest rates on the mortgage loans in each mortgage pool is expected to be higher than the weighted average of the interest rates on the related certificates plus the weighted average aggregate expense rate, any swap payments owed to the swap counterparty and any premiums on the certificate guaranty insurance policies owed to the certificate insurer.
+In order to maintain overcollateralization, it will be necessary that the mortgage loans in each mortgage pool generate more interest than is needed to pay interest on the related offered certificates, as well as that mortgage pool's allocable portion of fees and expenses of the trust fund, any swap payments owed to the swap counterparty and, on and after the distribution date in July 2015, any amounts deposited in the final maturity reserve account.
+We expect that the mortgage loans will generate more interest than is needed to pay those amounts, at least during certain periods, because the weighted average of the interest rates on the mortgage loans in each mortgage pool is expected to be higher than the weighted average of the interest rates on the related certificates plus the weighted average aggregate expense rate, any swap payments owed to the swap counterparty and, on and after the distribution date in July 2015, any amounts deposited in the final maturity reserve account.
 Any remaining interest generated by the mortgage loans will be used to absorb losses on the mortgage loans and to maintain overcollateralization.
-On the closing date, the total principal balance of the mortgage loans will exceed the total principal amount of the offered certificates by approximately \$12,489,627, which is equal to approximately 0.50% of the aggregate principal balance of the mortgage loans as of the cut-off date.
+On the closing date, the total principal balance of the mortgage loans will exceed the total principal amount of the offered certificates by approximately \$11,345,781, which is equal to approximately 0.50% of the aggregate principal balance of the mortgage loans as of the cut-off date.
 This excess is referred to in this prospectus supplement as "overcollateralization" and will be available to absorb losses.
-We cannot assure you, however, that the mortgage loans will generate enough excess interest to maintain this overcollateralization level as set by the rating agencies.
-In addition, there may be no amounts available from the interest rate swap agreement to cover shortfalls.
+We cannot assure you, however, that the mortgage loans, together with amounts available from the interest rate swap agreement, will generate enough excess interest to maintain this overcollateralization level as set by the rating agencies.
 The following factors will affect the amount of excess interest that the mortgage loans will generate: